ghozimahdi/homebrew-ghozimahdi-cli/README.md

 ### **Description of Main Directories**
 1. **Library**:
-   - Contains core utilities and shared resources that can be reused across modules.
+   - Contains shared utilities, components, and resources that are commonly used across multiple modules.
 2. **Data**:
    - Responsible for managing data sources, configurations, models, mappers, and repository implementations for different modules.
 3. **Domain**: